walkerke/tidycensus/README.md

 Update logs:

-## In version 0.10.1:
+## In version 0.10.2:

-* tidycensus now includes functionality to download and analyze data from the [American Community Survey Public Use Microdata Series (PUMS) datasets](https://www.census.gov/programs-surveys/acs/data/pums.html).
+* tidycensus now includes functionality to download and analyze data from the [American Community Survey Public Use Microdata Series (PUMS) datasets](https://www.census.gov/programs-surveys/acs/microdata.html).
 [Read through the corresponding documentation to learn how to use these features.](https://walker-data.com/tidycensus/articles/pums-data.html)
+* tidycensus cannot access 1990 data or 2000 Summary File 3 data due to the removal of these API endpoints by the Census Bureau.
+When new endpoints for these years are added, tidycensus will support them again in a future release.

 ## In version 0.9.9.2: